-ENVIRONMENT & ANIMAL WELFARE: We fund programs that educate and involve local residents in protecting and preserving our natural resources and sustaining healthy ecosystems; and we support animal welfare programs that promote the responsible and humane treatment of companion animals.
+ENVIRONMENT: We fund programs that educate and involve local residents in protecting and preserving our natural resources and sustaining healthy ecosystems.

-- Environmental education and hands-on experiences for youth that inspire responsible stewardship of our natural resources (e.g., food systems, watershed, energy use, biodiversity and inter-dependence, climate change, etc.) - Activities that help sustain healthy ecosystems and other efforts to ensure an environmental healthy Monterey County for current and future generations (e.g., habitat restoration, efficient energy use, recycling, park/beach - clean-ups, etc.) - Programs that address pet overpopulation, abuse, neglect and homelessness
+- Environmental education and hands-on experiences for youth that inspire responsible stewardship of our natural resources (e.g., food systems, watershed, energy use, biodiversity and inter-dependence, climate change, etc.) - Activities that help sustain healthy ecosystems and other efforts to ensure an environmentally healthy Monterey County for current and future generations (e.g., habitat restoration, efficient energy use, park/beach clean-ups, etc.)